 Defeated motions for injunctive relief sought against Warner, arising out of rights in recording artists and copyright matters.
 (2014)

 Bent Image Lab v.
 Refuge VFX LLC

-Represented plaintiff in claims of breach of fiduciary duty and misappropriation, concerning images used in television series "Grimm" and others.
-Matter successfully resolved.
-(2014)
+Represented visual effects company in litigation involving claims of breach of fiduciary duty and misappropriation of trade secrets, concerning images used in television series "Grimm" and others.
+(Multnomah Cnty.
+(Or.)
+2014)

 Lincoln City Lodging Limited Partnership I v.
 John/Jane Doe, dba TripAdvisor User “12Kelly”